 Supporting Assembly and Tolerance Control.
 To ensure consistent sensor performance, i4PD provided a tolerance stack-up analysis exercise to guide the implementation of foam pads and guide ribs.
 These features help maintain the alignment of internal components and reduce the chances of variability during production.

-The FLOWBIO sensor demonstrates how mechanical design can elevate product performance and production readiness. i4PD’s support ensured that all details of the design were engineered for reliability, usability, and manufacturability.
+The FLOWBIO sensor is a great example of how mechanical design support can elevate product performance and production readiness. i4PD’s support ensured that all details of the design were engineered for reliability, usability, and manufacturability.